-This page provides an overview of Horizontal Pod Autoscaler (HPA) and explains how it works.
-You can also read about how to configure and use Horizontal Pod Autoscaler on your clusters.
+This page provides an overview of horizontal Pod autoscaling and explains how it works.
+You can also read about how to configure and use horizontal Pod autoscaling on your clusters.

 When you first deploy your workload to a Kubernetes cluster, you may not be sure about its resource requirements and how those requirements might change depending on usage patterns, external dependencies, or other factors.
-HPA helps to ensure that your workload functions consistently in different situations, and allows you to control costs by only paying for extra capacity when you need it.
+Horizontal Pod autoscaling helps to ensure that your workload functions consistently in different situations, and allows you to control costs by only paying for extra capacity when you need it.

 It's not always easy to predict the indicators that show whether your workload is under-resourced or under-utilized.
-HPA can automatically scale the number of Pods in your workload based on one or more metrics of the following types:
+The Horizontal Pod Autoscaler can automatically scale the number of Pods in your workload based on one or more metrics of the following types: